wi-fighters/team-exercise-recipes/README.md

 - How did you address them?
 - What did you enjoy about your role?
 - Share a project decision that you made and why (e.g. design decision, workflow decision, code consistency decision).
 Show us some code or git commands or whatever helps communicate your point :slightly_smiling_face:

+## Congratulations! :tada:

+We'll be doing more of these, so think about what worked well, and how you might like to play it differently next time... :thinking: